-An Actual Knowledge Employee is an employee who upon receipt of allegations of Prohibited Conduct is required to make an immediate report to the Title IX Coordinator or Deputy Title IX Coordinator including all known details about an incident.
+An Actual Knowledge Employee is an employee who upon receipt of allegations of prohibited conduct s required to make an immediate report to the Title IX Coordinator or Deputy Title IX Coordinator including all known details about an incident.
 Actual Knowledge Employees will, to the fullest extent possible, maintain the privacy of an individual's information.